 Nevertheless, the city is trying to make up for it by offering a rich gastronomy, its own particular regional culture, and numerous interesting cultural spots.
-Visit the Aomori Museum of Art, opened in 2006, the works and architecture are definitely worth a look.
+Visit Aomori Art Museum, opened in 2006, the works and architecture on display are definitely worth a look.
 Near the museum is the Sannai Murayama, a major archaeological site where you can observe the remains of a village from the Jomon period (15,000 to 300 BC).
-Nearly 800 ancient homes are found on this site, and you can learn all about the hunter-gatherer ancestors of contemporary Japanese.
+Nearly 800 ancient homes have been found on this site, and you can learn all about the hunter-gatherer ancestors of contemporary Japanese.
 It's a must for all history buffs.

 In recent years the city has refurbished its port area, which now offers the opportunity for beautiful walks by the water.
 You'll feel dwarfed by Aomori Bay Bridge, a cable-stayed bridge overlooking the bay.
 Visit the Hakkoda Maru, a retired ferry that once traveled between Aomori and Hakodate from 1964 to 1988 and is now a permanently moored floating museum; and admire the unusual pyramid building that houses the Aomori Prefecture Tourist Center, ASPAM.
 Its platform on the twelfth floor offers a beautiful panoramic view.